Limerick: The Heartbeat of Ireland's Rich Heritage and Vibrant Culture

 St Augustine's Catholic Church

-Discover the architectural beauty and spiritual serenity of St Augustine's Catholic Church, a cultural treasure in the heart of Limerick.
+Discover the architectural beauty and spiritual serenity of St. Augustine's Catholic Church, a must-visit tourist attraction in Limerick.

 Limerick Museum